gmacario/gmacario.github.io/_posts/2015-03-28-workshop-arduino-pro.md

 ```

 Look at field "inet addr" for interface "wlan0".

-In my case the new IP address of my Yun (assigned by the WiFi access point which both my YUN and my laptop are now connected) is 192.168.1.246
+In my case the new IP address of my YUN (assigned by the WiFi access point which both my YUN and my laptop are now connected) is 192.168.1.246.

-### How control I/O pin via web through a webserver running on the Yun
+### How control I/O pin from the web

+The Arduino YUN features a built-in webserver running on the AR9331 (Linino) which communicates through a bridge with the ATmega 32u4 (Arduino).

 Example: see <http://arduino.cc/en/Tutorial/Bridge>